-E. Hearing Panels
+F. Hearing Panels

-- 1. Purpose.
-The duty of the hearing panel is to determine whether an Honor Offense has been committed. - 2.
-Hearing Panel Composition.
-A hearing panel, also referred to as a Panel for Guilt, is to consist of five randomly selected Committee representatives and seven randomly selected student panelists, provided that at least one representative and two random student panelists are from the school of the accused. - 3.
-Selection by Vice Chair for Hearings.
-The Vice Chair for Hearings shall be responsible for randomly selecting the Committee representatives and students for panels. - 4.
-School Vacancies.
-In the event that the accused student is enrolled in a school in which all Honor Committee representatives seat are vacant, the Chair of the Committee and the Vice Chair for Hearings shall coordinate with the school's respective council to acquire a temporary dispensation from the respective school to fill the school vacancy for the sole purpose of the appointed student to serve as the Committee representative from the school of the accused on the Panel for Guilt and/or Panel for Sanction, if applicable. - 5.
-Failure to Comply with Duties of a Student Panelist.
+1. Purpose.
+The duty of the hearing panel is to determine whether an Honor Offense has been committed.

+2. Hearing Panel Composition.
+A hearing panel, also referred to as a Panel for Guilt, is to consist of five randomly selected Committee representatives and seven randomly selected student panelists, provided that at least one representative and two random student panelists are from the school of the accused.

+3. Selection by Vice Chair for Hearings.
+The Vice Chair for Hearings shall be responsible for randomly selecting the Committee representatives and students for panels.

+4. School Vacancies.
+In the event that the accused student is enrolled in a school in which all Honor Committee representatives seat are vacant or all representatives are ineligible to serve on the Panel for Guilt and/or Panel for Sanction, the Chair of the Committee and the Vice Chair for Hearings shall coordinate with the school's respective council to acquire a temporary dispensation from the respective school to fill the school vacancy for the sole purpose of the appointed student to serve as the Committee representative from the school of the accused on the Panel for Guilt and/or Panel for Sanction, if applicable.

+5. Failure to Comply with Duties of a Student Panelist.
 Failure by a random student who has been selected and has committed to be a panelist in an Honor hearing to comply with the duties of a panelist will be considered a breach of the University Standards of Conduct enforced by the University Judiciary Committee.
 For purposes hereof, the "duties of a panelist" shall mean attendance at the hearing (absent medical or other emergency) and compliance with the instructions of the Hearing Chair.

-F. Pre-Hearing Conference
+G. Pre-Hearing Conference